basedrhys/I2K-Tutorial/2-training.md

 As we're training on the MNIST dataset, it would make sense to use a pretrained model suited for this.
 The `LeNet` architecture is one of the earliest CNN architectures, and was initially proposed in use with the MNIST dataset.
 The `Dl4jLeNet` model included in **WekaDeeplearning4j** brings this (relatively) basic CNN architecture which we'll use for this section.

+Note that the first time this is run it may need to download the pretrained weights, in which case actual runtime will be longer.
+These weights are cached locally so subsequent runs are much faster.

 ### GUI

 - In the `Dl4jMlpClassifier` settings change the `zooModel` from `CustomNet` to `Dl4jLeNet`.